stefanoctavian85/Restaurant-Management-System/README.md

    git clone https://github.com/stefanoctavian85/Restaurant-Management-System.git
 2. Navigate to the project directory: cd Restaurant-Management-System
-3. Run the project in VS Code or whatever IDE your are using.
+3. Run the project in VS Code or whatever IDE you are using.